KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 ## How to setup KeyboardKit

-In your keyboard extension, `import KeyboardKit` then make `KeyboardViewController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController`.
+In your keyboard extension, just `import KeyboardKit` then make `KeyboardViewController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController`.
 This gives your controller access to a lot of additional functionality, such as new lifecycle functions like ``KeyboardInputViewController/viewWillSetupKeyboard()``, observable properties like ``KeyboardInputViewController/keyboardContext``, keyboard services like ``KeyboardInputViewController/keyboardActionHandler`` and much more.

 The default ``KeyboardInputViewController`` behavior is to setup a ``SystemKeyboard`` with the standard configuration, which means that this is all you need to create a keyboard extension with a standard, English keyboard: